Darwin Núñez Deserves Better Punditry

 “He’s better when he doesn’t have time to think about it, and it just happens naturally.
 When he has that three or four seconds to think about it, I just think he becomes more and more erratic.”

-Data shows that carrying the ball before taking a shot makes it hard to score, even though Opta class a carry as just five metres, nothing like the distance Núñez covered for his worst miss against Villa.
-At the time of writing, Noni Madueke and Antoine Semenyo are joint-top in 2024/25 for carries leading to shots, with 14 each.
+Data shows that carrying the ball before taking a shot makes it hard to score, even though Opta class a carry as just five metres.
+That’s nowhere near the distance Núñez covered for his worst miss against Villa.

-They’ve scored twice and once from them respectively.
 Mohammed Kudus has converted none of 12, Alejandro Garnacho is goalless from one shot fewer.
-While the data does not currently include the latest round of games, Mohamed Salah is listed at two goals from 12 carried-powered shots.
+Mohamed Salah, the forward against whom all others at Liverpool are measured, is listed as having two goals from 12 carried-powered shots.
 He is better than Núñez in such situations, no question.
 But flawless?
 Far from it.

-They were essentially the same goal, scored away from home in cup competitions against Bournemouth and Sparta Prague respectively.
 For both, the Uruguay international cut in from the left before firing into the roof of the net from long range.
 Ignore these three efforts and Núñez only scored from one or two-touch finishes.

 One of Darwin’s goals this term saw him take four touches.
 There was also longer between the assist pass and his shot than there was for his big miss last time out.
-Despite aeons of thinking time, it was a superb strike.
+Despite aeons of thinking time, it was a sumptuous strike.

 It feels inevitable that Núñez will never become a clinical finisher.
-He was super hot in his final year with Benfica, arguably paying for it ever since.
-Both he and we deserve better from the pundits analysing his game, though.
-They have longer to think about it than Darwin has for his shots, for one thing.
+He was red hot in his final year with Benfica, arguably paying for it ever since.

 This like when people totally rely on xG for who "should" have won a match. xG is a strong indicator, but not the be-all and end-all.
 You look at Darwin's numbers and almost everything says he's an ideal forward; not least the fact that he gets into so many good positions to take advantage of those chances.
 But the end product is what many will say is the only thing that matters.
 But I think too many are expecting Mo or Sadio-level output from someone who may simply not be that kind of player.
 The other problem that he has beyond pundits and highlights of him not hitting the net is his price tag, especially when playing on a squad with one of the steals of the century (Mo) and another who presents as a better finisher (Diogo) for half the cost.
 It's funny that Darwin is kind of a mix of Diogo and Naby Keita.
 The latter's numbers were almost always superlative, but he never seemed to provide that final X element that everyone had been hoping for in a box-to-box guy; partially because, like Diogo, he spent so much time off the pitch.
 I still have faith in Darwin.
 He's only 25 and he is still producing solid play, even if it doesn't always include goals.